AndrewWarrington33/AndrewWarrington33.github.io/_posts/2026-03-06-never-let-me-go-poverty-by-america.md

   - Kazuo Ishiguro
   - Matthew Desmond

-This post contains my thoughts on Never Let Me Go by Kazuo Ishiguro and Poverty, By America by Matthew Desmond.
+This post contains my thoughts on *Never Let Me Go by Kazuo Ishiguro* and *Poverty, By America by Matthew Desmond*.

 Book Cover of Kazuo Ishiguro's Never Let Me Go
 Book Cover of Matthew Desmond's Poverty, By America